istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 recycled and the same IP address is just allocated to one of the `frontend` pods, that `frontend` pod could have the `checkout`'s identity before the cache is updated, which could cause wrong access policies to be enforced.

-Let us illustrate the identity cache stale problem assuming the following large scale multi-cluster deployment:
+Let us illustrate the identity cache staleness problem assuming the following large scale multi-cluster deployment:

 1. 100 clusters where each cluster has 100 nodes with 20 pods per node.
 The number of total pods is 200,000.
 1. 0.25% of pods are being churned at all times (rollout, restarts, recovery, node churn, ...), each churn is a 10 second window.